pi-hole/docs/docs/ftldns/privacylevels.md

 ### Level 4 - disabled statistics
 Disables all statistics processing at all.
 Even the query counters will not be available.
+Make sure you have disabled logging to the file `/var/log/pihole.log` using `sudo pihole logging off`.

 {!abbreviations.md!}